bernardodiasc/bernardodiasc.github.io/public/content/posts/2018-04-10-integrate-google-analytics-with-react-router-v4/index.md

 I prefer simpler.
 It's possible for this site to use a simpler solution.
 Because this site is fairly simple by itself.
 Let me show you how I did.

-First loaded the gtag library at `index.html` as described in https://developers.google.com/analytics/devguides/collection/gtagjs/:
+The first step was to load the gtag library at `index.html`, as described in the docs https://developers.google.com/analytics/devguides/collection/gtagjs/:

 ```html
   <body>